 It is a lot easier to play the notes of a song when you have the sheet music.
 The same goes for drawing.
 When you have a picture or an image to use as a reference, it provides visual information to help base drawings off of.
 Expecting children to be able to draw something and someone real and representative (not imagined) is like asking them to learn the piano by listening.
 Referencing an image, picture or illustration as you draw is not copying; it is practising the song to later play it from memory.
 Whether it is an image from the internet or from a step-by-step “How To Draw” book, making references available and encouraging your child to use them is helping to build their confidence and set them up for success.

-Observational drawing is drawing what your eyes see – life drawing, still lifes, renderings.
+Observational drawing is drawing what your eyes see – life drawing, still lives and renderings.
 It is very challenging trying to recreate realistic drawings based on real-life even for the most practised artists.
 Training your eyes to connect with your hand only happens through practice and patience.
 For children, start by having them practise drawing their toys, a house plant, their stuffed animals and break down the objects into simplified shapes and lines to help them practice looking like an artist.
-Set aside time to practice drawing like you would with piano practice.
 Here is a small and easy-to-follow video tutorial introducing observational drawing to kids by using a piece of fruit as the subject.
-A fun way to practise observational drawing as well as a chance to have a snack before that piano lesson!
+A fun way to practise observational drawing as well as a chance to have a snack for break time!

 Imaginative drawing is drawing what your mind sees.
 This is often what children do automatically.
 Young children often produce drawings that tell larger than life stories but when they are a bit older they become more self-conscious of what they can produce as society often judges art ability on being able to draw realistically.

 Imaginative drawing improves when you have more of a visual library to pull from after practising observational drawing.
 Like looking at the object or reference, the picture in your mind is what you’re trying to present, therefore the easier you can render images the easier you can draw from your imagination.
-A jazz musician needs to know the notes before they can experiment with them.
-Like Observational Drawing, set time aside to have your child practise drawing what their eyes and their mind.
+Like observational drawing, set time aside to have your child practise drawing with their eyes and their mind.
 Here is a list of 100 silly imaginative drawing prompts to help get you started.

 One of the way to teach kids to draw is just get them started!
 The message in the children’s book by Peter Reynolds, ‘The Dot’, is that if you don’t know what to draw, make a mark and see where it takes you.
 A single dot, a wiggly line or a paint splatter can help break the silence of the page, paper or canvas.
 Too much freedom can be overwhelming so a reference point such as a mark can help give context making it easier to think creatively within the provided parameters.
 What can this squiggle be?
 Can I turn this smudge into an animal?
 Here is a little lesson based around The Dot as well as Barney Saltzberg’s book, Beautiful Oops to demonstrate how you and your child can turn oopses, dots, squiggles and splatters into works of art.